trjohnny/cloud-file-storage/CloudAdvanced/README.md

     ```shell
     minikube addons enable ingress
     ```
-3. **Use `minikube tunnel`:** Run `minikube tunnel` in a separate terminal window to expose the MinIO service externally.
+3. **Use `minikube tunnel`:** Upon verifying that all the pods are in the READY state, run `minikube tunnel` in a separate terminal window to expose the MinIO service externally.
 This command requires administrative privileges and will ask for your password.

 After setting up the `/etc/hosts` file and starting `minikube tunnel`, you can access the MinIO Console by navigating to `https://easyminiostorage.corp.company.it` in your web browser.
 Ensure your browser trusts the CA certificate used by the MinIO service to avoid security warnings.